 \section{Abstract}

-{Let $G$ be a simple graph of order $n$ and let $k$ be an integer such that $1\leq k\leq n-1$.
-The $k$-token graph $G^{\{k\}}$ of $G$ is the graph whose vertices are the $k$-subsets of $V(G)$, where two vertices are adjacent in $G^{\{k\}}$ whenever their symmetric difference is a pair of adjacent vertices in $G$.
+{Let $G$ be a simple graph of order $n$ with vertex set $V(G)$ and edge set $E(G)$, and let $k$ be an integer such that $1\leq k\leq n-1$.
+The $k$-token graph $G^{\{k\}}$ of $G$ is the graph whose vertices are the $k$-subsets of $V(G)$, where two vertices $A$ and $B$ are adjacent in $G^{\{k\}}$ whenever their symmetric difference $A\triangle B$, defined as $(A\setminus B)\cup (B\setminus A)$, is a pair $\{a,b\}$ of adjacent vertices in $G$.
 In this paper we study the Hamiltonicity of the $k$-token graphs of some join graphs.
-As a consequence, we provide an infinite family of graphs (containing Hamiltonian and non-Hamiltonian graphs) for which their $k$-token graphs are Hamiltonian.
-Our result provides, to our knowledge, the first family of non-Hamiltonian graphs for which their $k$-token graphs are Hamiltonian, for $2<k<n-2$.}
+We provide an infinite family of graphs, containing Hamiltonian and non-Hamiltonian graphs, for which their $k$-token graphs are Hamiltonian.
+Our result provides, to our knowledge, the first family of non-Hamiltonian graphs for which it is proven the Hamiltonicity of their $k$-token graphs, for any $2<k<n-2$.} \\